Netley to Botley walk

 - In 30 metres, with a farmstead ahead, turn left on a path between fences, and in 25 metres pass through an old kissing gate.
 Keep ahead gently uphill on a grassy path between wooden fences and in 90 metres you keep ahead on a broad grassy way as the main track swings to the right to a farmhouse.

 - In 150 metres the fence on your right goes to the right, and you come to a path junction, with a hedge on your left-hand side.
 Go through the field boundary and immediately turn left, alongside the hedge on your left.
-In 90 metres you pass a metal kissing gate on your left-hand side, concealed in the hedgerow.
+[But NOTE: if the path on the far side of the hedge looks to be overgrown, take the path on the nearside and in 90 metres turn right through the metal kissing gate in the hedge to rejoin the other path].
+Back on the far path in 90 metres you pass the metal kissing gate on your left-hand side, concealed in the hedgerow.
 In a further 330 metres you pass a small barn on your right-hand side.

 - In 25 metres you pass through a wooden kissing gate to the left of a metal fieldgate and come out onto a tarmac road, where you turn left .
 In 30 metres you pass the Old Rectory on your left and in 90 metres you come to a junction where you turn right onto an earth road.
 You have a Manor Farm and Country Park sign on your right.
 In 60 metres, with St Bartholomew’s Church on your left-hand side, pass through a wooden gate (with another Country Park sign on your left) and keep ahead along a track, with a pond on your left, gently uphill, soon passing a wheelwrights on your right and the fieldgate and main entrance to Manor Farm and its Café on your left.

 - Pass to the left of a metal fieldgate and over the private access to Manor Farm and Country Park, on your left.
 Keep ahead, slightly left, to go through a wooden kissing gate to the right of a pair of wooden fieldgates. [!]
-Here, the original TO book route turned right along a track for 1 km before heading directly down through woods to the river, but we are going to take the more interesting Strawberry Trail [!].
+Here, the original TO book route turned right along a track for 1 km before heading directly down through woods to the river, but we are going to take the more interesting and much nicer Strawberry Trail .

 - Once through the kissing gate, keep ahead on a wide earthen track between fields.
 In 300 metres, with a bench seat and a two-armed footpath post on your left, pass through the field boundary and gate posts and immediately turn right along the hedgerow on your right, gently downhill, heading towards woods.
 You have fine views of the River Hamble some 450 metres away, down below to your left.
 In 180 metres you enter the woods.